ZoeBijl/font-awesome/README.md

 ## ToDo

-Need to have on of these
+Need to have one of these

 * Add links to relevant documents (bugs, GitHub issues, articles, anything really)
 * Add more examples